asmaier/mostly-harmless/mostly-harmless.md

 $$B = R(90^{\circ})$$ (or a rotation in the other direction by -90 degrees).

-So we found a solution by geometrical intuition, let's try to make it precise.
+So we found a solution by geometrical intuition, let’s try to make it precise.
 From linear algebra we know, that a transformation which turns a 2D vector into another 2D vector must be a 2x2 matrix.
-So let's rewrite the equation as a matrix equation
+So let’s rewrite the equation as a matrix equation

 $$\begin{aligned}